 Each traveler will need to carry one card and tap-in/out every time you go through the automated gates.

-The physical card is extremely hard to obtain in the Tokyo area right now.
+The physical card is limited in supply for the Tokyo area.
 If you use iPhones, you can get the digital version of SUICA to your phone with the exact same feature.
+Otherwise, refer to the below summary.

 "WELCOME SUICA"